tony-aw/squarebrackets/README.md

 - 15 September 2024: Replaced the `drop` argument with `red` to avoid confusion with base R’s own `drop` mechanic.
 Small performance improvements for `sub2ind()` and `sb_set.array()`.
+- 26 September 2024: Overhauled how indexing with complex vectors work.